hola-soy-milk/react-native-expo-outdated/README.md

 ## ✨ Start up the project

-First, create a GitHub repository called `kind-words-mobile` and copy the URL to clone the repo.
+First, create a GitHub repository called `kind-words-react-native` and copy the URL to clone the repo.

 Then, once you have this, clone it into a new folder in your projects directory and init a new Expo app:

     cd projects
     git clone <url you copied>
-    cd kind-words-mobile
+    cd kind-words-react-native
     expo init .

 We're making a blank app (first option):

 <img width="777" alt="Screenshot of the terminal with the option selected: blank               a minimal app as clean as an empty canvas" src="https://user-images.githubusercontent.com/656318/154859183-367a32fe-ab70-44a2-90b8-810dd2a1c92e.png">

-Once it's done, let's run it!

-    cd kind-words-mobile

 First, let's take a look inside `package.json`: